SydneyOwl/OsNotifications-net6/README.md

 # Native OS notifications

 Modified from https://github.com/DemonExposer/OsNotifications.
-Downgraded deps to net6 and use a more "native" way to send notifications on windows.
+Downgraded deps to net6 and use a more "native" way to send notifications on windows/macOS.

 ## Usage